smiosoft/pass/docs/azure-service-bus/README.md

 }
 ```

-#### Recieve messages
+### Recieve messages

 That is it, the configured subscribers will be registered and listening on a background service when you app is running.

-### Publishers
+## Publishers

-#### Client configuration
+### Publisher configuration

-Create a client by creating a class that inherits either `QueuePublisher<>` or `TopicPublisher<>`, and ensure to provide it with the message object type, this would be used to link back to the client when publishing.
-The client configuration is passed through the base constructor.
+Configure a publisher by creating a class that inherits either `Smiosoft.PASS.ServiceBus.Queue.QueuePublisher<>` or `Smiosoft.PASS.ServiceBus.Topic.TopicPublisher<>`, and ensure to provide it with the message object type, this would be used to link back to the specific publisher when publishing.
+The configuration is passed through the base constructor.

 ```csharp
 internal class ExampleQueuePublisher : QueuePublisher<MyMessage>